kirilenkobm/SSP/README.md

 - SSP.py - the main script to solve SSP.

-- _test.sh and _test.bat - make shared lib and run SSP.py - just to do it in one command
+- _test.sh and _test.bat - make shared lib and run SSP.py - just in one command

 - generate_input.py - script to generate input set, and answers.